-Local Magistrates' Court
+Magistrates' Court

-Alternatively, a debt recovery action can be commenced in your local Magistrates' Court.
-If your claim doesn't fall within the specific categories of dispute eligible for hearing by the VCAT or you are outside the Melbourne metropolitan area, you can consider the Magistrates' Court.if.
-More information on the Victorian Magistrates' Court, including court costs and locations, may be found on the website www.magistratescourt.vic.gov.au.
+Alternatively, a debt recovery action can be commenced in the Magistrates' Court of Victoria.
+If your claim doesn't fall within the specific categories of dispute eligible for hearing by VCAT or it is a complex dispute in which you require legal representation, you can consider the Magistrates' Court, where you do not need to seek permission to be legally represented.
+Keep in mind that the Magistrates' Court is a costs jurisdiction, which means that usually, the unsuccessful party will be ordered to pay the legal costs of the successful party.